How To Avoid a Recession

-There are several things to try and avoid recession.
-Basically, the government and monetary authorities need to try and increase aggregate demand (consumer spending, investment, exports).
+A recession is a fall in real GDP/ negative economic growth.
+To avoid a recession, the government and monetary authorities need to try and increase aggregate demand (consumer spending, investment, exports).
 There is no guarantee that they will work.
 It will depend on the policies and also the causes of the recession.

 Policies to avoid a Recession

-1. Cutting Interest Rates.
+1. Expansionary monetary policy – cutting interest rates.
 Cutting interest rates should help to boost aggregate demand.
 Amongst other things, lower interest rates reduce mortgage interest payments, giving consumers more disposable income.
 Lower interest rates also encourage firms and consumers to spend rather than save. (effect of lower interest rates)

 As well as cutting base rates, the monetary authorities could try and reduce other interest rates in the economy. e.g. the Central Bank could buy government bonds or mortgage securities.
 Buying these bonds causes lower interest rates and helps to boost spending in the economy.

-4. Devaluation.
+6. Devaluation.
 A devaluation in the exchange rate can cause a boost in aggregate demand.
-A fall in the value of the dollar, makes exports cheaper and imports more expensive increasing domestic demand. (see: effects of devaluation)
+A fall in the value of the dollar makes exports cheaper and imports more expensive increasing domestic demand. (see: effects of devaluation)

 However, in a global recession, demand for exports may be quite inelastic.
 Also, in a global recession, countries may begin competitive devaluation.
 This is when several countries try to gain a competitive advantage by devaluing currency against others, but it proves self-defeating.

-6. Higher Inflation Target.
+7. Higher Inflation Target.
 This is a conscious decision to target growth rather than inflation.
+The argument is that if the economy gets stuck in a period of low inflation, this causes lower economic growth.
+Targetting higher inflation rate helps to break out of a deflationary spiral.
 See: Optimal inflation target

 Related